rumkin/helicopter/readme.md

 helicopter init [dir]
 ```

-This command create new structure with basic structure.
+This command create new project with basic structure.
 To create project from
 template use `create` command which will download template from github or npm:

 ```shell